hongxinli/Dijit-Tree-CheckBox/Query-Engine.md

-The **cbtree/store/util/QueryEngine** provides the underlying search and query functionality for all cbtree stores.
+The **cbtree/store/util/QueryEngine** module provides the underlying search and query functionality for all cbtree stores.
 The name "query engine" is somewhat misleading in the sense that it does NOT actually query the store, instead when called, it returns a function capable of executing the required query.